dperique/Kubernetes_tutorials/Kubernetes_Cluster_observations.md

   cluster).
 But eventually the deployment logic will restart the pod which is not supported and causes that pod to be down.
 In a three mysql Galera cluster, you will end up with a two mysql Galeray cluster.

+## If kubelet is dead for too long, your pods will restart when revived

+In my environment I ran this scenario:

+* stop kubelet on a particular Kubernetes node
+* notice my pods are still running on that Kubernetes node
+  * Ran docker exec on the pods to ensure it's true
+* wait several minutes (maybe 10 or more)
+* start kubelet

+Kubelet started up fine but in starting, I noticed Calico showed these logs:

+* `Releasing all IPs with handle 'default.xx'` where xx was the name o fa pod running on that Kubernetes node.
+* `Calico CNI releasing IP address`

+I also saw k8s.go going into teardown mode.

+As a result, my workloads on that Kubernetes node were all destroy (and restarted if they were in deployments).
+I don't know the time for this to happen and but it is certainly greater than several seconds.

 ## Ideas for checking the status of your workloads

 It's a good idea to run periodic checks to confirm your workloads are functioning properly.